Our pick of the most terrifying places in London, from haunted pubs to basement museums. Are you brave enough to visit?

-Ten Bells Pub, Spitalfields
+Ten Bells Pub

-Ten Bells Pub was also a regular drinking place for the customers of most of the victims, so here we are closer to the Ripper and his victims than anywhere.
+Ten Bells Pub was also a regular drinking place for the customers of most of the victims, so here we are closer to the Ripper and his victims than anywhere…

 Old Operating Theatre Museum

-Return to a land of hope and gory, and to a time when still-conscious, screaming patients endured – or not – butchery that often killed them while sawdust soaked up the blood, all this in front of a theatre (as in operating theatre) audience.
+Return to a land of hope and gory, and to a time when still-conscious, screaming patients endured – or not – butchery that often killed them while sawdust soaked up the blood.
+All this in front of a theatre (as in operating theatre) audience.

 Tower of London

-Another demonic device was ‘Skeffington’s Daughter’, named after a 16th century governor of the Tower, which compressed the prisoner’s body within boards until blood spurted from every orifice and, ultimately, the skull cracked.
+Another demonic device was ‘Skeffington’s Daughter’.
+Named after a 16th century governor of the Tower, which compressed the prisoner’s body within boards, until blood spurted from every orifice and, ultimately, the skull cracked.
 Nice.
 Or as an alternative, you might just possibly, conceivably, confess to something you hadn’t done.
 Then there was a particularly vile punishment, a cell called ‘Little Ease’, in which you could neither stand up nor lie down at full-length.

 The gates of London, including those at London Bridge and Temple Bar, were equipped with spikes to take the parboiled heads of traitors.
 Occasionally, in a storm, the decayed head of a traitor would blow off and roll past the feet of shrieking ladies.

 St Olave’s Gate

 This gate on Hart street is definitely the ghastliest one in London.
 It is grimly festooned with skulls, bones and spikes.
 The records show this slightly predates, oddly, the churchyard being used for mass burials of 326 people in the Great Plague of 1665.

-The explanation is that intimations of mortality, death and decay were then acceptable ornaments and even regarded as a good thing for concentrating the minds of the living on the hereafter.
-Many a 17th- and 18th-century grave showed Death carrying his scythe, hourglasses running out, skulls, and warnings such as ‘Tempus fugit, vita brevis’ – ‘Time flies, but life is short’
+The explanation is that intimations of mortality, death and decay were then acceptable ornaments, and even regarded as a good thing for concentrating the minds of the living on the hereafter.
+Many a 17th- and 18th-century grave showed: Death carrying his scythe, hourglasses running out, skulls, and warnings such as ‘Tempus fugit, vita brevis’ – ‘Time flies, but life is short.’

-6. Bleeding Heart Restaurant, Clerkenwell
+The Bleeding Heart

 In 1626, society beauty Elizabeth Hatton jilted the Spanish ambassador.
 The couple then disappeared, after being seen together at a ball.
 The ball guests speculated that they had made up, and were entwined limb-to-limb.
 Actually, Lady Hatton was being ripped apart.

 Clink Prison Museum

 You will learn that whereas men could be hanged, drawn and quartered, women were more gently treated: they were just drowned or burned at the stake.
 One of the most fascinating devices here is the ‘scold’s bridle’, a device that allowed a flat metal plate to be fitted over the tongue of a woman who talked too much, to keep her quiet, plus puritan branding irons for prostitutes.